AndresPistocchi/Splunk-Home-Lab/LAB.md

 ![Phishing Example](images/phishinglog.png)

-In this log, we can see the sender uses what looks to be a random email **rookcuduq@yahoo.com** stating that ROLEX's are going for $219 *yeah ok**.
+In this log, we can see the sender uses what looks to be a random email **rookcuduq@yahoo com** stating that ROLEX's are going for $219 *yeah ok*.
 In the body, they go on to add every luxury watch name and put a very suspicious link at the end that looks like random letters again.

 ![Phishing Example2](images/phishinglog2.png)

 Here is another example of a new phishing campaign trying to manipulate users through cheap website development.
-The body has a bunch of fake prices and than drops a very suspicious link that looks like gibberish **http://3arsqx949s9mllg83lyq3ll.tertialmb.com/**.
+The body has a bunch of fake prices and than drops a very suspicious link that looks like gibberish **http://3arsqx949s9mllg83lyq3ll.tertialmb com/**.
 Both of these examples seem to target college students due to the **edu** at the receiver's email.